 This year, I made Christmas gnomes, or more specifically, the Swedish Tomtes, to give away as gifts and to add to our Christmas decor.
 Why?
 Because they are adorable!
 According to legend, they are supposed to be skinny, but forgive me, I want them plump!

-I enjoyed it so much I decided to try my hand at a tutorial – my very first ever!
+I enjoyed it so much I decided to try my hand at a video tutorial – my very first ever!
 I'm self-conscious about speaking on video so I used captions instead.
 They’re so easy to make, you don't really need explanations anyway.
-But if you do have questions, just post it here and I'll try my best to answer.
-Have fun!
+If you do have questions, just post it here and I'll try my best to answer.

-Most everything here can be bought at a craft store or dollar store.
-I also pose alternative materials to keep the cost down or if you just want to craft with things already at home (I'm a big fan of that!
-Although admittedly, I already have a lot of crafting supply).Tools we need:
+You can buy most everything here at a craft store or dollar store.
+I also posed alternative materials to keep the cost down or if you just want to craft with things you already have at home, which I'm a big fan of!
+Although admittedly, I already have a lot of crafting supply.

 - Glue gun

 - Socks (for the body) - patterns are great, Christmas designs and fleece or fluffy ones better!

 - Cloth (or fabric, for the hat and mittens) - I used fleece and I do like to use Christmassy patterns on fleece or flannel

 - Fur - choose a fur fabric with long fur.
 I got 1/4 of a yard but that was actually way too much!
 I've already made four gnomes (one of which is big and went on our wreath) and I haven't even dented it that much.
 You can also use yarn for the beards

 - Wooden beads (for the nose) - if you're a polymer clayer, you can make your own nose and make customize the size, make it bigger, so much cuter!